JorgeFOR/Sales_Insigths/README.md

 ## Sales Insights Data Analysis Project

 # Objective:
 Explore and analyse sales data from an example company using SQL and PowerBi .
-Preliminary conclusions in a separate file in this repository.
-All Files are updated regularity.

 Start project planning and mindset for the analysis